benm-stm/solace-scalable-k8s-operator/README.md

 ```

 ### Undeploy controller
-UnDeploy the controller to the cluster:
+remove the controller from the cluster:

 ```sh
 make undeploy